About the Society

-We are an international association promoting research on and dissemination of knowledge of our human past, studied through a wide range of techniques derived from the natural sciences.
-SAS represents a distinguished group of scholars, students and professionals from many settings and organizations, committed to the stewardship of high ethical and technical standards in archaeological research.
+The Society for Archaeological Sciences (SAS) is a non-profit international association promoting research on and dissemination of scientific knowledge of our human past, studied through use of a wide range of analytical techniques on archaeological materials.
+SAS represents a distinguished group of scholars, students and professionals from many settings and organizations around the world and is committed to the stewardship of high ethical and technical standards in archaeological research.

 Read about the First 25 years of SAS